vdelachaux/SVG-with-Classes/Documentation/Classes/svg.md

 |.**opacity** ( opacity : `Real` {; applyTo } ) → `cs.svg` | Sets stroke and fill opacity
 |.**fill** ( value `Text` \| `Boolean` \| `Object` {; applyTo } ) → `cs.svg` |  To define the painting of the inside of a shape (`fill` attributes)
 |.**dropShadow** ({ deviation : `Integer` {; offsetX : `Integer` {; offsetY : `Integer` }}} ) → `cs.svg` |  Set a drop shadow for the current element.<br>• The optional `deviation` parameter sets the intensity of the shadow dispersion.
 Default value: 4.<br>• The optional `offsetX` and `offsetY` parameters specify, respectively, the horizontal and vertical offset of the shadow with respect to the object.
 Default value: 4.
+|.**convertToGrayScale** ({ value : `Real` {; applyTo } ) → `cs.svg` |  Transform colours into greyscale.<br>• You can pass the gray scale value to be applied in the optional value parameter.
+If you do not pass this parameter, the transformation is in accordance with the visual perception of the luminance (30% red, 59% green and 11% blue)..
 |.**stroke** ( value `Text` \| `Boolean` \| `Real` \| `Object` {; applyTo } ) → `cs.svg` | To define the painting of the outline of a shape (`stroke` attribute)
 |.**font** ( attributes : `Object` {; applyTo } ) → `cs.svg` | Sets the font attributes
 |.**size** ( { width : `Real`; height : `Real` {; unit : `Text` }} ) → `cs.svg` | Sets the dimensions